Last Updated on May 10, 2023 by lindseymahoney

 - Native plants: Plants that look like they belong in the garden and are natural to the climate – For example, if your garden is located in Ohio, don’t add a desert plant that will not do well in colder weather and lots of rain

-- Natural stone: Stone like pea gravel, cobblestone and brick paths are common
+- Natural stone: Stone-like pea gravel, cobblestone, and brick paths are common

 - Informal: There are actually many types of English gardens but one style is informal – I will be going for a more casual feel that is not super structured

-Step 1 | Determine Location
+Step 1 | Determine the Garden Location

-For the location of my garden, I chose a space that was close enough to enjoy on the patio and extends past the bay window of my office/guest room.
-I really wanted a beautiful view out of this big window for guests and while sitting at my desk.
+The garden location is next to the patio and extends past the bay window of my office/guest room.
+I really wanted a beautiful view out of this big window for guests while sitting at my desk.

 Step 2 | Draw Out Your Plans

 I came up with a design that included four garden beds divided by a pea gravel walkway separating them equally.
 The pathway that is perpendicular to the house allows easy access to the hose spigot, which is important for function.